alastairpatrick/qos/README.md

 ### Atomic Operations

-These are atomic only with respect to multiple tasks running on the same core but not between tasks running on different cores or between ISRs.
-There is support for atomic operations between tasks and ISRs running on the same core.
+These are atomic with respect to multiple tasks running on the same core, (optionally) between tasks and ISRs running on the same core but not between tasks running on different cores or between ISRs.
 Atomic operations do not incur no supervisor call overhead.

 ```c
 typedef volatile int32_t qos_atomic32_t;